-Kids with summer birthdays have it so easy.
-The host of outdoor venues available during the warmer months nearly doubles the amount of options your have to plan your little one’s big day.
-But if your kiddo has a winter birthday like two year old Brody, having an outdoor birthday isn’t always an option.
+If your kiddo has a winter birthday having an outdoor birthday isn’t an option for most of us.
 So how do you go about planning a winter wonderland party that’s fit for a tenacious two year old?
-Well, if your mom happens to be Lea of Fly Away Design, you’ve got one momma who’s part superstar designer and part awesome party planner.
-Lea created almost everything at this polar bear-themed party herself (we can only imagine the long hours THAT took).
-But one look at the results and it’s clear that this super cool party was a huge success.
-Check out Lea’s hard work and start taking notes for your kiddo’s next themed party.
+If your mom happens to be Lea of Fly Away Design, you’ve got one mama who’s part superstar designer and part awesome party planner.
+Lea created almost everything at this polar bear-themed party herself for her two year old son, Brody.
+Scroll through the sweet photos and start taking notes!

 Lea hosted Brody’s 2nd birthday party at home, where she was able to transform their house into an igloo-filled snowscape complete with polar bears and Coca-Cola themed memorabilia.
 When we asked her about her inspiration for the party, she said that she wanted to do something different from your typical winter-themed birthday.
 She swapped penguins for polar bears, and in doing so, was instantly reminded of the old Coca Cola commercials.
 After raiding her father-in-law’s basement (who used to work for Coca-Cola) Lea incorporated the red color scheme in with the white and powder blue that dominated the rest of the party.